cullenr/wasm-analysis/README.md

 `03` : section id for function-section
 `02` : length of this section in bytes
-`01` : length of the functype vector that the function-section expects `00` : whats this? is this the id of the index space?
+`01` : length of the functype vector that the function-section expects `00` : the index of the code body in the code-section below.

 `07 0701 0361 6464 0000` [exportsec]